mike-herman/writings/new_repo_creation.md

 For a full list of options use `gh repo create --help`.

-Here's the command to create the repo: `gh repo create --public --source=.`
+Here's the command to create the repo: `gh repo create simple-repo --public --source=.`

 It will create the repo and give the URL where you can access it.
 Check out the URL to make sure it's up-and-running.